 In general, if an extension is anticipated, the PI should notify ORS at least 60 days prior to the scheduled project end date.
 The PI should prepare a short justification for making the request.
 If a significant percentage of project funds remain unexpended a revised spending plan also should be submitted.
 Merely having unexpended funds generally is not sufficient justification to extend a project.
 Project extensions should not be requested for projects on which renewal is pending.

 There are certain circumstances in which ORS must contact the sponsor in order to receive approval for changes.
-These changes include changes in key personnel, change in PI’s, change in scope of work, and when award terms require sponsor approval for budget modifications.
-In these situations the PI should contact the post award analyst in ORS so the analyst can notify the sponsor.
+These changes include changes in key personnel, change in PI's, change in scope of work, and when award terms require an admendment to the award for budget modifications.
 Key personnel changes includes when a PI is leaving the university but wishes to leave the grant with a Co-PI or even when the PI wishes to transfer the grant to his/her new university.

 Subcontracts and Professional Services Agreements